Boostcom/bee-plugin/README.md

 ### getToken(clientId, clientSecret)

-Pass your keys on parms and return a promise, example:
+Pass your keys on parms and return a promise; example:

 ```js
 const clientId = 'MYclientId'